How to Create a HSC Study Timetable: Krisha’s Study Tips

 English is my weakest subject, so I aim to submit an essay to my teacher weekly, seeking feedback.

-I used to not be able to finish a structured essay in timed conditions.
+I used to be unable to finish a structured essay in timed conditions.
 But, through practice, I have been able to better allocate my time and complete the essay.
 It is hard and certainly requires A LOT of discipline, but completely worth it in the end.

 Chemistry study tip